karandomguy/argus/README.md

 - **Web Search and Report Generation:**
   - Performs web searches on any topic and generates detailed, well-structured reports.
   - Includes source links for all referenced information to ensure transparency.
+  - Uses BeautifulSoup and spaCy for intelligent content parsing and processing.
 - **Organizational Data Fetch and Storage:**
   - Fetches open-source details about political organizations, including news, posts, and wiki data.
   - Retrieves detailed information about the organization's leaders and members.
   - Stores all data in an SQLite database for future reference.
 - **FastAPI Framework:** Provides a RESTful API for intuitive interaction.
-- **Content Extraction:** Uses BeautifulSoup and spaCy for intelligent content parsing and processing.

 ---

 ## Installation and Setup